deeqkko/pk-js-spa/README.md

 filename = namecatalog.py
 STATUS:COMPLETE

+Make a simple dictionary application.
+The user can search words from the dictionary.
+If the word is found, it displays the translation. if the word is not found, the program displays "Word not found.
+Please input a definition".
+If user submits a definition, it adds a new word to this dictionary.

 """Make a program, which asks URL from the user.
 If the URL can be opened, write the URL contents into a local file path defined by the user.